1. What is LINEAR PERSPECTIVE?

 What is a symbol that you relate to the word ‘family’?
 For many of us, we think of the tree.
 The tree has served as a universal icon for the family for generations.
 The analogies, like the one above, are endless.

-So instead of just a ‘family tree’, you are responsible for coming up with your very own interpretation of your family or yourself through a ‘treehouse’.
-The catch is, you have to include the Principle of Design, UNITY, into your work.
+So instead of just a ‘family tree’, you are responsible for coming up with your very own interpretation of your family or yourself through a ‘tree house’.
+The catch is, you have to use either 1-point, 2-point, or 3-point linear perspective to create the illusion of space and depth and include the Principle of Design, UNITY, into your work.
 Unity is another of those hard-to-describe art terms but, when it’s present, your eye and brain are pleased to see it.

 Unity occurs when all of the elements of a piece combine to make a balanced, harmonious, complete whole.